banks/consul-snapshot-tool/README.md

 This is a quick and dirty tool for reading in a [Consul](https://www.consul.io) snapshot file from the raft directory and dumping some statistics about which types of data are consuming the space.

 It's fairly basic and quick and can certainly be made easier to use - PRs welcome.
-We may consider merging this into a more official tool or even the Consul binary if it prooves useful.
+We may consider merging this into a more official tool or even the Consul binary if it proves useful.

 ## Building